Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Time-dependent mean-field theory

 Therefore, solving Eqs.~\eqref{eq:mfBRE} and \eqref{eq:mfmz} simultaneously, we obtain the self-consistent solution for $m^z(t)$.
 In the numerical calculations, we use the forth-order Runge-Kutta method, solving Eqs.~\eqref{eq:mfBRE} and \eqref{eq:mfmz}.

-The mean-field BR equation~\eqref{eq:mfBRE} has nontrivial non-Markovianity, or memory effect, in the sense that $\Sigma_\MF^\mu(t)$ involves the information of the past state $\rho(t')$ ($t<t'$) via the mean-field $m^z(t') = \text{Tr}[\sigma^z \rho(t')]$.
+The mean-field BR equation~\eqref{eq:mfBRE} has nontrivial non-Markovianity, or memory effect, in the sense that $\Sigma_\MF^\mu(t)$ involves the information of the past state $\rho(t')$ ($t'<t$) via the mean-field $m^z(t') = \text{Tr}[\sigma^z \rho(t')]$.
 This non-Markovianity derives from the fact that the system has been evolved under the mean-field Hamiltonian $H_\MF(t')$ involving $m^z(t')$.
 Because of this memory effect, the spins at time $t$ are affected by the past state at $t'<t$ with correlation $\gamma(t-t')$ and tend to face the same direction as the past (see also Fig.~\ref{fig:illust}(b)).
 We note that the memory time, namely the width of $\gamma(t)$, is finite, which is $O(1/\Lambda)$.
 The interplay of the periodic drive and the memory effect stemming from the dissipation gives rise to a rich phase diagram, as shown below.
 We remark that this non-Markovianity is different from the Markovian approximation made in deriving the BR equation, which concerns the memory effect of the bath itself.

 Let us illustrate the solutions of Eqs.~\eqref{eq:mfBRE} and \eqref{eq:mfmz} in Fig.~\ref{fig:illust}(c), where the time evolution of $m^z(t)$ from an initial state $\rho(0)=\ket{\ua}\bra{\ua}$ is shown for a low and a high temperature.
 At the low temperature ($T=0.5$), $m^z(t)$ relaxes to NESS with $m^z(t)=-m^z(t+\tau)$, implying the emergence of period doubling $m^z(t+2\tau)=m^z(t)$, i.e., the DTC behavior.
 On the other hand, at the high temperature ($T=1$), $m^z(t)$ decays to vanish after a long time, meaning that the system is in the normal phase where the symmetry is not broken.
 The time profile for $T=0.5$ also shows the nontrivial memory effect.
-In the NESS, $|m^z(t)|$ decreases just after a pulse is applied, which implies that the spins feel the past mean-field and are about to face the same direction as that in the past due to the memory effect.
+In the NESS, $|m^z(t)|$ decreases just after a pulse is applied at $t=n\tau$ ($n\in\mathbb{Z}$), which implies that the spins feel the past mean-field and are about to face the same direction as that in the past due to the memory effect.
+We note that, for small $\tau$, the mean-field $m^z(t)$ oscillates very quickly, the memory effect is thereby effectively suppressed, and the dips of $|m^z(t)|$ at $t=n\tau$ become small (see Fig.~\ref{fig:delta}(b) in Appendix~\ref{secap:finitew}).

 This DTC transition at lower temperature accompanies a spontaneous $\mathbb{Z}_2$ symmetry breaking.
 Our Hamiltonian originally has the discrete time translation symmetry $\mathbb{Z}$, $H(t) = H(t+n\tau)$ ($n \in \mathbb{Z}$), and the spin $\pi$-rotation symmetry around the $x$-axis $\mathbb{Z}_2$, $[H(t),P]=0$ ($P=\Pi_j \sigma^x_j$), which also hold in the BR equation, $\mR_t=\mR_{t+n\tau}$ and $[\mR_t, \mP]=0$ ($\mP(\rho) \equiv P \rho P$).
 In the DTC phase, the total symmetry $\mathbb{Z} \times \mathbb{Z}_2$ is broken to $\mathbb{Z}$ due to the many-body interaction, which is characterized by the following dynamical symmetry~\cite{Alon1998}: